gbdrt/quasi-periodic/README.md

 | [XQuartz](http://www.xquartz.org/) | Optional >= 2.7.9 | Required on MacOS to run the examples using OCaml Graphics |

 ## Organization
-There is one directory for each technical chapter of the thesis
+There is one directory for each technical chapter of the thesis:

 2- A Short Introduction to Zélus
 3- Quasi-Periodic Architectures